Silver Dream Racer

 Silver Dream Racer is a 1980 motor-racing film starring British pop star David Essex and Beau Bridges.
 The film was produced, written and directed by David Wickes.

-It was the last film to be made by the Rank Organisation.
+It was the last film to be directly made by the Rank Organisation.

 Plot

 Nick Freeman (David Essex) is an aspiring motorcycle racer, whose brother has been developing an experimental motorcycle.
 When his brother dies before being able to test and race the new bike, Nick inherits the responsibility to prove his brother's design.
 In spite of a series of tough setbacks, including the loss of his girlfriend, Nick goes into the big race at the British Grand Prix with all his energy and concentration bent on winning.
 However, an underhanded American racer (Beau Bridges) is also among the competitors, and is determined to ruin Nick's chances.
 Numerous incidents happen before Nick crosses the finish line in first place.
-Two completely different endings were filmed depicting Nick after he has won the race, and both versions were released.
+Two completely different endings were filmed depicting Nick after he has won the race in the UK and US, and both versions were released.